mtmse/deprecated-dotify-cli/docs/Emboss.md

   * embosser table (if applicable)
   * paper size

 The file will be sent directly to the embosser on subsequent runs.
-To change settings, use either `-setup` or `-clear`.
+To change settings, use either `--setup` or `--clear`.

 ## Setup ##
 Setup will ask all the user to verify all settings.